EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

 - Goal: Normalize encountering errors and remind students to capture Problem → Action → Result → Desired when they ask for help.

 **Mini Quiz (3 Minutes):**
-- Rapid-fire questions: "Which command activates the virtualenv?", "What does `git add .` do?", "Why keep a spec file in the repo?"
+- Rapid-fire questions: "Which command guarantees your tool runs inside the uv environment?", "What does `git add .` do?", "Why keep a spec file in the repo?"
 Let students answer verbally or via a quick poll to reinforce retention.

 **Student Actions:**
 - Verify you have a terminal open and can run basic commands.